jtvanlew/jtvanlew.github.io/_posts/2015-10-01-seoul-food.md

 ## No. 3: Bibimbap
 I had previously been under the impression that bibimbap is a specific dish.
 But I came to learn from The Koreans that its actually a general term for "mix lots of stuff with rice in a bowl and its great" (loosely translated by myself).
 This explains the variation of bibimbap I had throughout Korea.
 Some restaurants had thin, small slices of raw beef on top, many would serve with an egg though that certainly wasn't standard, one actually had no rice at all and was just kind of a salad, and in some cases it even had noodles and some soup!
 I will admit that some varieties were not exactly my cup of tea, but when I liked it, I loved it.

-I came to discover that, for me, bibimbap without egg is like pizza without cheese -- it's just unacceptable.
+I also discovered that, for me, bibimbap without egg is like pizza without cheese -- it's just unacceptable.
 Second most important in the bibimbap is the salty kim seaweed.
 Third is finding your perfect mixture of rice and red hot sauce.
 You get those critical ingredients together and mix them with the other random junk you find, and it's going to be a good breakfast/lunch/dinner.
 Guaranteed.

 ## No. 2: Soon tofu
 ![DSC_0782.jpg]({{site.baseurl}}/images/DSC_0782.jpg)

 Did I mention earlier that I love the [soon tofu restaurant](www.tofuya.la) near my house in LA?
 Because I love the soon tofu restaurant near my house in LA.
 My roommate told me that when he went to Seoul he tried a few soon tofu restaurants thinking they would be some fantastic authentic shit but he still preferred our Tofu-ya in LA.
-So I made it a point to try as much soon tofu stew as I could while in Korea.
-I received an interesting soon tofu education -- and the stew remained with a strong showing in the top 3 of my stupid list of delicious Korean food.
+So I made it a point to try as much soon tofu stew as I could while in Korea and I did receive an interesting soon tofu education.
+The stew remains with a strong showing in the top 3 of my stupid list of delicious Korean food.

 ![DSC_0828.jpg]({{site.baseurl}}/images/DSC_0828.jpg)